Skip to Main Content

 • Quick facts about CARF

-Mission: To promote the quality, value, and optimal outcomes of services through a consultative accreditation process that centers on enhancing the lives of the persons served.
+Mission: The mission of CARF is to promote the quality, value, and optimal outcomes of services through a consultative accreditation process and continuous improvement services that center on enhancing the lives of persons served.

-Moral owners: Persons served (the primary consumers of services, who may be classified as clients, participants, or residents.
-When these persons are unable to exercise self-representation at any point in the decision-making process, persons served is interpreted to also refer to those persons willing, able, and legally authorized to make decisions on behalf of the primary consumer).
+Moral owners: Persons served are the primary consumers of services.
+They are the principal decision maker throughout the course of a program/service.
+Persons served have the right to choose whether members of the family, support system, or advocates may participate in that decision-making process.
+In circumstances when the person served is unable to exercise self-representation at any point in the decision-making process, person served is interpreted to also encompass those persons legally authorized to make decisions on behalf of the person served.

 Acronyms: